Updated: December 22, 2025

 Other locations

-For those seeking more affordable homes in Portugal, consider towns such as Setúbal (about an hour south of Lisbon), Caldas da Rainha (on the Silver Coast), or the northern cities of Braga and Guimarães.
-However, Portugal retirement communities away from major cities are less likely to use English, so settling there as a foreigner can be difficult.
+For those seeking more affordable homes in Portugal, consider towns and cities such as Setúbal (about an hour south of Lisbon), Caldas da Rainha (on the Silver Coast), Coimbra or Santarém in Central Portugal, or northern Portugal, in cities such as Braga and Guimarães, or close to the famous Douro Valley.
+However, Portugal’s retirement communities away from major cities are less likely to use English, so settling there as a foreigner can be difficult.

 How to Retire in Portugal